 Marijuana advocates, like Tom Angell of Marijuana Majority, find the move hypocritical.

-"If the administration is looking for ways to become less popular, cracking down on voter-approved marijuana laws would be a great way to do it," Angell told VICE.
+"If the administration is looking for ways to become less popular, cracking down on voter-approved marijuana laws would be a great way to do it," Angell said in a statement.
 "On the campaign trail, President Trump clearly and repeatedly pledged that he would leave decisions on cannabis policy to the states.
 With a clear and growing majority of the country now supporting legalization, reneging on his promises would be a political disaster and huge distraction from the rest of the president's agenda."